ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

 ### Storage space status on the Proxmox VE host

-From time to time, you will have to get deeper in your Proxmox VE host to see how its storage capacity is truly faring.
+From time to time, you have to get deeper in your Proxmox VE host to see how its storage capacity is truly faring.

 #### Filesystem status on Proxmox VE host